Silent Planet

 Silent Planet is an American metalcore band formed in Azusa, California, in 2009.
 Their name is derived from C. S. Lewis' science fiction novel Out of the Silent Planet.
-The group consists of vocalist Garrett Russell, guitarist Mitchell Stark, bassist Thomas Freckleton and drummer Alex Camarena.
-They are currently signed to Solid State Records and have released four studio albums.
-Their latest studio album, Iridescent, was released on November 12, 2021.
+The group consists of vocalist Garrett Russell, guitarist/clean vocalist Mitchell Stark, drummer Alex Camarena and bassist Nick Pocock.
+They are currently signed to Solid State Records and have released five studio albums.
+Their latest studio album, Superbloom, was released on November 3, 2023.

 History

 Formation, line-up changes and first releases (2009–2014)

 Before finalizing the line-up for Come Wind, Come Weather, Silent Planet held practices in the Azusa Pacific University music building.
 They shared practice sessions with fellow hardcore band Hepafilter, in which Russell was also the lead vocalist.
 Russell recorded an EP titled Coward with Hepafilter and toured with them until the group disbanded in late 2011.

 In 2012, the band recorded their first EP Come Wind, Come Weather in Atlanta, Georgia with producer Matt Goldman, which they released on May 15, 2012.
 Afterwards, the group toured with bands such as Becoming the Archetype, I, of Helix and Dayseeker while also played at California Metalfest 2012.